hashmap-kz/pgrwl/README.md

 ## 🚀 About

 The project serves as a **research platform** to explore streaming WAL archiving with a target of **RPO=0** during recovery.

-The utility replicates all key features of `pg_receivewal`, including automatic reconnection on connection loss, streaming into partial files, and extensive error checking.
+The utility replicates all key features of `pg_receivewal`, including automatic reconnection on connection loss, streaming into partial files, extensive error checking and more.

+The tool is easy to install as a single binary and simple to debug - just use your preferred editor and a Docker container running PostgreSQL.

 ---